lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 * Continuous scales provide better data (i.e., more precise/full information, more likely to be normally distributed, better reliability) for statistical analysis.
   + *Caveat:* If the response scale on a Likert scale is increased to 11, there is a better chance to have normally distributed responses.
-  + *Caveat:* When "simple descriptives" are desired (e.g., histograms, frequency distributions) the discrete scale may be the best choice.
+  + *Caveat:* When "simple descriptive statistics" are desired (e.g., histograms, frequency distributions) the discrete scale may be the best choice.
 * Discrete and continuous options (including sliders) are easy to use, except in the case where respondents complete the surveys on mobile devices.
   + *Caveat:* There has been more missing data with sliders (compared to radio buttons).
   + *Caveat:* Respondents are more likely to change their responses on sliders.
 If this means there is greater accuracy or more careful responding, this is desirable.